-Supporting Statement A

-In reference to the public comments by Pardo concerning Form 12
+Supporting Statement A in reference to the public comments by Pardo concerning Form 12

-(Disclosure Unit Responses are in red).

 Although we are requesting that the Forms OSC-11,OSC-12, and OSC-13 be renewed for use without change, the Disclosure Unit is in the process of getting OSC Managerial approval for modifications to Form 12, Disclosures, which answer Pardo’s concerns in part.
 Specifically,

-Removing the reference to “substantial likelihood”.
+Removing the reference to “substantial likelihood”

-“A” is statutory language,
+The reference to “substantial likelihood” is a reflection of the statutory standard set forth in 5 U.S.C. § 1213(b).
+In all disclosures, the Special Counsel is mandated to review the information and determine whether there is a substantial likelihood that the information discloses a violation of any law, rule, or regulation, or gross mismanagement, gross waste of funds, abuse of authority, or substantial and specific danger to public health or safety.
+5 U.S.C. § 1213(b).

 Adding reference to the Special Counsel’s discretion in making a referral to an agency head (both in 5 U.S.C. § 1213 (g) (1)

-Pardo’s comment doesn’t warrant change in reference to 1213(g) referrals.
-Our wording is the statutory standard for review of Disclosure cases.
+Form 12 is a non-mandatory form for filing disclosures with OSC.
+It is not intended to provide an exhaustive review of the options available to the Special Counsel to act on a disclosure.
+This information is found on the OSC website and is readily available to filers.

 For federal employees, former federal employees, and applicants

-This is covered by our proposed revisions to Form 12, that are in the process of being approved internally by our agency management.
+5 U.S.C. § 1213 (a), applies with respect to any disclosure of information by an employee, former employee or applicant for employment.
+The proposed revisions to Form 12, under review by agency management, include a reference to OSC’s jurisdiction over employees, former employees, and applicants for employment.
+Specific restrictions applicable to each type of filer are more complex and are not intended to be addressed in the filing form.
+This information is also found on the OSC website and is readily available to filers.

 Instructions for submitting classified or confidential information as part of a disclosure